Time Travel Urban Romance Fiction Novella

 Chiara arrived in the Local Club and looked around.
-Some of the girl's wore flats, but not many.
-She herself looked dashing in her black party dress.
-The waist wide slim fit black dress had a hot pink bow wrapped around the hips that rested gentle on her lower back.
-Below the waist, the black dress widened revealing diagonal layers from top to bottom.
-Her long legs showed to a great advantage as the dress reached to just above her knees.
+Some of the girl’s wore flats, but not many.
+She looked dashing in her black party dress.
+The waist wide, slim fit black dress had a hot pink bow wrapped around the hips that rested gently on her lower back.
+Below her waist, the black dress widened revealing diagonal layers from top to bottom.
+Her long legs showed to great advantage as the dress reached to just above her knees.
 And her flat, secure, shiny strappy shoes with pink heart thread set her apart from the other Traxade and Airot women.

 Chiara looked otherworldly.

 When she entered Club Release, the rush of pounding pulsating music set Chiara’s blood racing.
 She wanted to ask a man to dance, but first, she needed to find out the six-dance floor’s locations.